Covid-19: An update for you all on the current preparations and decisions we are making here at Yodel.

 - We are processing parcels as normal with the above precautionary steps now in place

-- We are working with all our suppliers to prepare for a potential drop in staffing levels to ensure continuity in service
+- We are working closely with all of our suppliers to prepare for a potential drop in number of colleagues to maintain our service

-- All our preferred cleaning suppliers have confirmed they have good levels of stock and we have products available in all our sites to maintain good levels of hygiene.
-We have also put preparations in place for potential deep cleaning should the need arise following government guidelines
+- We have also put preparations in place for potential deep cleaning should the need arise following Government guidelines

 Sick pay for Yodel employees